-Wilderness Register to be developed
+Wilderness Register developed

-The go-ahead for this project was announced in November 2010 at Wild Europe’s EC Presidency Conference on restoration by Stefan Leiner, Head of Unit for Natura 2000 at the European Commission.
+The go-ahead for this project was announced in November 2010 at Wild Europe’s EC Presidency Conference on restoration by Stefan Leiner, then Head of Unit for Natura 2000 at the European Commission.

 “The initiative needs to be based on a clear understanding on the benefits of these unique areas of Europe’s natural heritage, said Toby Aykroyd who coordinated the initial drafting for the Register.
 “It must not be seen as a new form of coercion or designation.
 We need to build a consensus among all parties.”

 The next step will be to develop a Register for non-EU countries, which contain some of the largest, relatively pristine wilderness areas remaining in Europe.